Photo: By Sven Mandel (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

 # 5 – It’s Not Called Angel

-John Miles Sympathy album released in 1980 was probably the singer’s most underrated release.
-The album contained two John Miles Songs that have made the list of the Top 10 John Miles Songs here at ClassicRockHistory.com.
-“It’s Not Called Angel,” appeared as the second track on the album.
+John Miles’ Sympathy album, released in 1980, was probably the singer’s most underrated release.
+The album contained two John Miles songs that made the Top 10 John Miles Songs list here at ClassicRockHistory.com.
+“It’s Not Called Angel” appeared as the second track on the album.
 The album cover once again seemed to pay tribute to the late actor James Dean.
-When John Miles released his first album Rebel, it was often written that the title and the pose on the cover were in tribute to Jame Dean.
-On the Sympathy album cover, John Miles posed with a cigarette in his mouth which also seemed to be an expression of the James Dean cool.
+When John Miles released his first album, Rebel, it was often written that the title and the pose on the cover were in tribute to James Dean.
+On the Sympathy album cover, John Miles posed with a cigarette in his mouth, which also seemed to be an expression of the James Dean cool.
 However, regardless of the cover, the album contained some of the best music of John Miles’ career.

 # 4 – Stranger in the City

-John Miles’ Stranger in the City was the title track to his sophomore album Stranger in the City which was released in 1977.
-The album’s great cover and title seemed to depict how difficult and intimidating it was for U.K. artists arriving in New York City for the first time.
+John Miles’ Stranger in the City was the title track to his sophomore album Stranger in the City, released in 1977.
+The album’s fabulous cover and title seemed to depict how difficult and intimidating it was for U.K. artists arriving in New York City for the first time.

 # 3- Highfly

-“HighFly,” was the song that started John Miles career.
-Produced by the great Alan Parsons, the song eventually led to the recording of John Miles first album Rebel.
+“HighFly” was the song that started John Miles’s career.
+Produced by the great Alan Parsons, the song eventually led to the recording of John Miles’s first album, Rebel.
 The song was not a big hit in the United States.
-However, it hit No. 17 on the U.K Top 100.
+However, it hit No. 17 on the UK Top 100.
 Charts.
+Everything about this attack defines the perfect pop song.
+The introduction is instantly captivating.
+The verses set up the chorus perfectly, and the vocals performance is just out of this world.
+It’s a highly addicting song that once you hear it, you cant stop singing it.

 # 2- Music

-Most hardcore John Miles fans would pick “Music,” as John Miles greatest song and artistic moment.
+Most hardcore John Miles fans would pick “Music” as John Miles’s greatest song and artistic moment.
 It would be hard to argue against that.
-Music is one of the most beautiful pop songs ever written and recorded.
+“Music,” is one of the most beautiful pop songs ever written and recorded.
 It appeared as the opening track on his debut album Rebel.
 It was also reprised at the end of the album.

 # 1 – Where Would I Be Without You